 What is the difference between effort estimation, time estimation & cost estimation?

 The critical distinction is that effort and time are not interchangeable.
-Ten people working one day and one person working ten days represent the same effort but vastly different durations.
+For example, Ten people working one day and one person working ten days represent the same effort but vastly different durations.
 Understanding all three separately — and the relationships between them — is fundamental to building a realistic project plan.

 What is the difference between Agile and traditional effort estimation?